Skyrme-Faddeev Lagrangian from reformulated Georgi-Glashow model: Vortices and monopoles in reformulated Georgi-Glashow model

-Both vortices and monopoles can appear in the Faddeev-Niemi decomposition with the constraint (\ref{9}).
+Note that both vortices and monopoles can appear in the Faddeev-Niemi decomposition with the constraint (\ref{eq25}).
+There are two different and independent fields, $ \phi $ and $ \textbf{m} $, in the reformulated theory which can have different boundary conditions and generate different topological structures, i.e., vortices and monopoles.
+For the field $ \phi = \rho + i \sigma $, the boundary is $ S^1 $ and it is responsible for the appearance of vortices, while for the field $ \textbf{m} $, the boundary is $ S^2 $ and it is responsible for the appearance of the monopoles.
 Vortices appear in this theory as topological objects.
 To study vortices, we take the boundary of the space to be a circle at infinity, denoted by $ S^{1}_{R} $.
 Vortices are characterized by the homotopy class of a mapping $ \Pi_{1} (S^{1}) $ of the spatial circle $ S^{1}_{R} $ to the coset space $ S = U(1) $ of the internal space.
 To define this mapping, one needs a two components scalar field in the theory, at least on $ S^{1}_{R} $.
-The scalar fields $ \rho $ and $ \sigma $ in decomposition (\ref{14}) can be used to define the mapping $ \Pi_{1} (S^{1}) $.
+The scalar fields $ \rho $ and $ \sigma $ in decomposition (\ref{eq29}) can be used to define the mapping $ \Pi_{1} (S^{1}) $.
 We define the topological charge by the homotopy class of the mapping $ \Pi_{1} (S^{1}) $ given by $ (\rho,\sigma) $

 The homotopy class $ \Pi_{1} (S^{1}) $ defined by the following ansatz describes the vortex with a unit flux tube